-Sandia's Critical Skills Master’s Program (CSMP) is a special, entry-level hiring program, which provides new or recent technical bachelor's degree candidates the opportunity to pursue a fully funded Masters of Science degree.
-The CSMP program is designed to attract talent pursuing key disciplines aligned with Sandia’s national security mission, including Computer Science, Computer Engineering, Cybersecurity and Electrical Engineering.
+Sandia's Critical Skills Recruiting Master’s Program (CSMP) is a special, entry-level hiring program, which provides new or recent technical bachelor's degree candidates the opportunity to pursue a fully funded Masters of Science degree.
+The CSMP program is designed to attract talent pursuing key disciplines aligned with Sandia’s national security mission, including Computer Science, Cybersecurity, Computer Engineering, Electrical Engineering and Mechanical Engineering niche areas.

 Successful applicants will become regular full-time Sandia employees and join multidisciplinary teams that are advancing the frontiers of science and technology to solve the world’s greatest challenges.